j-rob16/KitchenTimer-v2/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Fix issues with contact-me box sizing
-- [ ] Fix issues on Safari with icon sizing
+- [ ] Fix issues with performance tracking.
+All open orders currently being pushed to the tracker while still open.
-- [x] Change the language tab buttons to reflect the language properly
-- [ ] Expand projects section with React-Router
+- [ ] Flesh out the Performance tracking section with more information.
+- [x] Add tailwindCss to the application and work on all sections.

 <!-- See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues). -->